What's Up With Us?

 Wow.
 Another busy, busy month

-2021 Note: I have deleted info about obsolete editions of my books.
+2021 Note: I continue to delete info about obsolete editions of my books.
 For latest info, please visit Caffeine Books followed by over a million words of free reading at Galley City.
 Those are two major sites in my webplex of linked sites.
-Readers can visit my new Metro metaphor super-site San Diego Author for an overview of my Metro-themed webplex (Blue Line for New City, White Line for Old City, and Red Line for Faubourg or Suburbs (also ban or banlieue vaguely modeled on the Paris, FR system.
+Readers can visit my new Metro metaphor super-site San Diego Author for an overview of my Metro-themed webplex (Blue Line for New City, White Line for Old City, and Red Line for Faubourg or Suburbs (a.k.a. ban or banlieue) vaguely modeled on the Paris, FR metro system.
+Yes, it's sort of picked up from my years of living and working in Europe, including five years stationed as a U.S. Army soldier in West Germany during the Cold war, where frequent travels took me to Paris and other fun destinations.

 Update JTC Editorial Note August 2021.
 Greetings, reader!
 I have eliminated a bunch of obsolete information from 2007 about titles, pseudonyms, and websites that may no longer exist.
 My primary author names are John T. Cullen (my handle in the English-speaking world, reflecting my birth as a U.S. citizen and Army brat in post-World War Two FRG); Jean Thomas Cullen (my actual birth name, after my two grandfathers; Jean in Luxembourg, now my second citizenship nation, and Thomas on my father's side in New England); John Argo, my top pseudonym for mystery/suspense and SFFH, reflecting my sense of wonder at the new Internet publishing possibilities in the late 1990s, with a nod to the famous SFFH Sense of Wonder, and also the timeless Bronze Age ship of wonder, Argo).
 I have used one or two other pseudonyms, as many prolific authors may.